 You can choose secured or unsecured debt consolidation loans.
 Debt consolidation loans secured via your home (not available at LoanTube) generally offer lower interest rates however your home is at risk if you fall behind on payments.

-Bad credit no guarantor loans for debt consolidation
+No guarantor loans for debt consolidation

 LoanTube is a credit broker – we don’t lend you money ourselves.
 What we do to help you is that we work with a large panel of Financial Conduct Authority-approved no guarantor debt consolidation lenders.
-We can help people with both good credit histories and people with bad credit files – we’re here to make sure we arrange the lowest debt consolidation loan on your behalf.

 Before you take out a debt consolidation loan, make sure that the repayments you are quoted are manageable each month, even after you’ve paid off all the debts you’re taking the loan out for.
 LoanTube does not charge a fee for our service at any time to borrowers and potential borrowers and you are under no obligation to accept any deal we may find you.